Doremir’s founders: Sven Ahlbäck & Sven Emtell

 The history of the cognition

-The story started twenty years ago with Sven Ahlbäck, one of Sweden’s most prominent folk musicians.
+The story started thirty years ago with Sven Ahlbäck, one of Sweden’s most prominent folk musicians.
 At the time his day job combined teaching at The Royal College of Music in Stockholm with touring, giving concerts, composing and arranging music.
 As a practicing musician and professional interpreter of music he became obsessed with organizing these thoughts and eventually the obsession grew into his doctoral thesis project.

 The subject of his thesis was to try to create a model for how much we understand a musical structure as human beings and which cognitive abilities all human beings share.
 Sven’s research showed that we all actually understand music on a deeper organized level involving more than just the element of chance or pure emotion.